 Improving Your Metabolism

 Everybody is different, but everyone can improve his or her metabolism, regardless of age, weight, or fitness level.
 There is no magic cure, or quick and easy method.
-To increase metabolism we need good, old-fashioned effort and a positive attitude.
 I have often said that the success of our efforts is based in our own belief that we can achieve something, and the choices we make to get there.
 There is a unique recipe for each of us to regulate our metabolism, and with a realistic approach and natural support, we can do it.

 What Nutrients Promote a Healthy Metabolism?

-Nuts, soy, fish, legumes, lean meats and eggs.
+Nuts, soy, wild-caught fish, legumes, lean meats, and eggs (ideally organic) are great options.

-Unrefined, natural products including whole grains, fresh fruit and vegetables, and no refined sugars or processed foods.
+Unrefined, natural products including whole grains, fresh fruits, and vegetables.
+Stay away from refined sugar and processed foods!

 Foods rich in omega-3 fatty acids including fish, eggs, and organic dairy.
 Omega-3 supplements are also a good way to receive this important nutrient.